mind-inria/hidimstat/tools/documentation_developer/how_to_contribute.rst

 ``htmlcov/index.html`` it is possible to check what lines are covered in each file.

 ..
-ADD THIS SECTION WHEN THERE WILL BE DOCSTRING TESTS
+ADD THIS SECTION WHEN THERE WILL BE TESTS on EXAMPLES

    Updating doctests
    ^^^^^^^^^^^^^^^^^